zhengzhenxian/Repun/README.md

 ----

 ## Latest Updates
+*v0.1.3 (Oct 14, 2025)* : 1.
+Fixed an issue where sample names(--sample_name) were not being processed correctly.
+2. Fixed the bgzip utility to correctly handle empty output files.

 *v0.1.2 (May 29, 2025)* : 1.
 Added functionality to output two VCF files using truth coordinates and candidate coordinates in somatic mode.

 *v0.1.1 (May 07, 2025)* : 1.
 Fixed duplicated DP and AF in somatic mode.
 2. Added DP and AF in germline output VCF.